There’s one aspect, though, that has grown tremendously in importance in the recent years – user experience.

-For instance – Sean was working with a puzzle company.
-He searched for keywords related to puzzles, like “interlockingpuzzes.com.”
+For instance, Sean was working with a puzzle company.
+He searched for keywords related to puzzles like “interlockingpuzzles.com.”
 He found that the website with this exact keyword was expired.

-Further digging into the website in Ahrefs revealed that it had some juicy incoming Fs.
+Further digging into the website in Ahrefs revealed that it had some juicy incoming links.

 4. Plug broken links into a backlink analytics tool to uncover more link sources

-I’ve already elucidated this strategy in the latter half of the Wikipedia broken link building strategy.
-It calls for extracting the most juice, once you find broken links on an authoritative website in your niche.
+I’ve already talked about this strategy in the latter half of the Wikipedia broken link building strategy.
+It calls for extracting the most juice once you find broken links on an authoritative website in your niche.

 So, how do you find broken links on authoritative websites (besides Wikipedia) in the first place?